Looking to get a new passport? Here's a step-by-step guide to help you get started!

-So you may be asking where you can get a passport photo taken.
-Well, AAA has you covered.
-With competitive pricing and a fast process, we’ll have you in-and-out in no time.
-That is unless you stick around for AAA’s countless other travel services, like foreign currency, trip insurance or to speak with a AAA Travel agent to start planning your next big trip!
+If you’re wondering where you can get a passport photo taken, AAA has you covered.
+With competitive pricing and a streamlined process, we’ll have you in and out in no time.
+Unless you decide to stick around for AAA’s countless other travel services, such as: ordering foreign currency, buying trip insurance or speaking with a AAA Travel agent to start planning your next big trip!

 Step 2: Fill out your U.S. passport application or renewal form.

 To continue the passport application or renewal process, you need to complete and submit the correct form.
 You will need a different form based on different needs:

 · Children under 16 years of age: DS-11